ajwills72/rmhealth-found/docs/ethics_materials.md

 1. Complete an ethics form.
 2. Begin the process of developing the materials.

-## Activity 1 (probably most of the workshop)
+## Activity 1

 Get students to start working on their ethics form.
 I expect that this will be a relatively short document (1-2 pages), but that is clearly signals what they are going to do, and it allows us to get a handle on whether there are any potential issues.
 They should download the [ethics form](ethics.docx) and type directly into that document.

-Each group completes the document, and gets it provisionally approved by the TA - ideally before the workshop it over.
+Each group completes the document, and gets it provisionally approved by the TA.
 Once they have provisional approval, they submit it to the module leader for formal approval.

 Most applications are likely to be innocuous, but here are the red-flag issues to look for: